-After years of effort, the work of Nancy Odom, State Wildflower Chairman for the Garden Club of South Carolina paid off when, on May 14, 2003, Governor Mark Sanford signed legislation making the tall goldenrod (Solidago altissima) the official wildflower of South Carolina.
+After years of effort, the work of Nancy Odom, State Wildflower Chairman for the Garden Club of South Carolina paid off when, on May 14, 2003, Governor Mark Sanford signed legislation making goldenrod (Solidago altissima), the species commonly called tall goldenrod, the official wildflower of South Carolina.

 Spearheading a statewide effort, Odom had contacted garden clubs throughout the state with her idea of a state wildflower to spark interest in native plantings.
 To educate the public, garden clubs were asked to present programs on wildflowers and then nominate a preferred flower for promotion as the state's official wildflower.

 Queen Anne's lace was the big winner with the clubs, but it was determined that this plant was not native to South Carolina.
 The runner-up, goldenrod moved to the forefront.

 Bills introduced in the 114th Session of the General Assembly (2001-2002) failed to gain traction.
 Efforts continued however.

 House Bill No. 3233 of the 115th Session of the South Carolina General Assembly met a different fate.
 Introduced for the first time in the House on January 14, 2003 by Representative Scott F. Talley of Spartanburg, the offering met with a more receptive audience.
 House Bill No. 3233 was approved and on its way to the Senate before the end of the month.

 The Senate received House Bill No. 3233 and had approved the action by April 23rd.

 The following text represents House Bill No. 3233 as approved by the Senate: